google/copybara/docs/reference.md

 <a id="git.github_origin" aria-hidden="true"></a>
 ## git.github_origin

-Defines a Git origin of type Github.

-Implicit labels that can be used/exposed:

-  - GITHUB_PR_NUMBER: The pull request number if the reference passed was in the form of `https://github.com/project/pull/123`,  `refs/pull/123/head` or `refs/pull/123/master`.
+Defines a Git origin for a Github repository.
+This origin should be used for public branches.
+Use github_pr_origin for importing Pull Requests.

 `gitOrigin git.github_origin(url, ref=None, submodules='NO')`